lenniecottrell/flashcard-app-V2/README.md

 Now that I'm not working on it every day, I need a system for keeping track of what needs to be done.
 For now, here's a non-exhaustive list in a loosely prioritized order:

 - Fix bug when a topic is selected with no questions
+- Delete topic functionality (what happens to associated questions?
+Probably delete them all?
+Check the database.)
 - edit topic?
 - Get rendered data to automatically update when added, edited, or deleted
 - Probably have to update state?